BenderFendor/doordashscrapper/README.md

 # DoorDash Scrapper

+## PROTOTYPE
+Code is a wip please don't think to much about it

 ## Description
 This project is a web scraper for DoorDash.
 It's designed to extract information from DoorDash for a grocery list webserver